Worship Music from Africa and the African Diaspora

 This session is for organists, aspiring organists, the curious, and the inquisitive.
 No one person has as many sounds at their disposal [or as many keys and buttons!] as an organist.
 Let's discover new sounds together in this session by listening to new organ music for worship, learning ways to incorporate the organ into your services [even if you don't have a regular organist], and exploring some of the many tonal possibilities the organ has to offer.

-In this video series, María Eugenia Cornou defines the cultural value of power distance and the implications of low-power and high-power distance contexts for preaching and teaching.
+María Eugenia Cornou introduces the cultural value of power distance and how it shapes societies and organizations.